 What surprises me is that although I’ve lived here for most of my life, many of the places I’ve visited on my bike I’ve never seen before.
 This is all the proof I need that you can be an explorer and tourist in your own back yard.
 Any place in the world can be exciting – all you have to do is take the time to explore it.

 My “weapon of choice” is a Giant Anthem 29-0.
 The big wheels are perfect for my long days in the saddle, and the dual-suspension is forgiving to my bones on some of the more jarring down-hill sections.

 I love organizing rides with friends.
 Often there will just be 3 or 4 of us, but sometimes we arrange huge epics with 30 or 40 riders of all different skills, fitness levels and ages.
 Watching several dozen mountain bikers snake along a narrow forest trail is a wonderful sight.

 I’m very happily married to Liz.
 Between us we have ten kids and

-three four grand-children.
+three four five grand-children.
 It’s because of Liz that I’m able to get out on my bike so often.
 She’s understanding and patient with this MTB-obsessed man.